 How much is a licence disc renewal?

 Now, how much is license renewal in South Africa?
-The amount for an average hatchback car in 2019 is approximately R570 (R552 previously) and varies from one province to another.
-For your personalized vehicle permit renewal fee, contact your local licensing office as each province has varying fees.
+The amount for an average hatchback car in 2021 is approximately R570 and varies from one province to another.
+For your personalized vehicle permit renewal fee, contact your local licensing office or visit their website as each province has varying fees.
 Remember that no debit or credit card payments are accepted at SAPO; hence, carry cash when going to do your car permit renewal.

 How do I renew my car licence online?

 At the moment, those in the City of Cape Town in South Africa can enjoy the rolled out system that helps motorists to renew car permit digitally.
 Renewals are conducted on its e-service portal.

 - On your browser search for capetown.gov.za

 - Tap on the e-service button located at the bottom right of your screen

 - Under the motor vehicle licensing option, tap on register

 - When done with the registration, you will get a prompt with your temporary login and password details.